 Spread 1/4 to 1/2 cup of wheat germ evenly over the bottom of a cookie sheet or casserole dish.
-Shake the pan back and forth to help the wheat germ spread evenly.
+Shake the pan back and forth to help the wheat germ spread evenly in a thin layer.

 Bake for three to five minutes, watching for the wheat germ to just start to darken.
 Shake the pan and cook for an additional two minutes to ensure even toasting.